MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 ><b>:question: Wait.
 Why would we need <i>this much</i> text in the first place?
 Isn't this <i>really</i> expensive?</b>
 >
 >Pretraining is widely regarded as the most expensive and vast step for building a capable LLM.
 We don't actually go for volume as such.
 Text diversity and quality are the essential contributors for training LLMs that are knowledgeable, versatile, and capable of understanding and generating text for a wide range of contexts.
 We expect out chatbot LLM to do just that.
-And just based on source and size, we can assume that <i>FineWeb</i> contains a multitude of facetted, diverse and informative texts.
+And just based on source and size, we can assume that <i>FineWeb</i> contains a multitude of faceted, diverse and informative texts.
 Exposing an LLM to this text dataset will have it encounter a broad range of language.

 ><b>:question: So, more text to train on is just better?</b>
 >